tamilarasu-g/pingstatuscheck/README.md

-# Script to check if a host is alive using ping
+# Script to check if a host is alive using ping ans also send a mail